alibaba/GraphScope/docs/flex/interactive/development/java/java_sdk.md

 ### Submit queries to the new graph

-After starting query service on the new graph, we are now able to submit queries to `modern_graph`.
+After starting query service on the new graph, we are now able to submit queries to `test_graph`.

 #### Submit gremlin queries